 I put tithing and the prohibition on some sex, especially gay sex, in the same category, since both are rules that many folks today don’t like but which, like it or not, do not seem to me to be anachronistic in the way other provisions discussed above are, nor are they superseded by the New Testament.
-I’m not going to quote chapter and verse here, but I’ll just say that those who think that the Bible doesn’t prohibit gay sex make unpersuasive arguments, and will also note that this is one sin that is not only not repealed by the New Testament, but restated in it more than once.
+I’m not going to quote chapter and verse here, but I’ll just say that those who think that the Bible doesn’t prohibit gay sex make unpersuasive arguments, and will also note that this is a sin that is not only not repealed by the New Testament, but restated in it more than once.
 The same is true, albeit to a lesser extent, with at least a general requirement to provide financial support for the church (see Luke 21:1-4; Mark 12:41-44).
 For some this is a bug and for others a feature, but it’s there.

 What We’re Left With

 So here’s a list of those bothersome laws that would still appear to be fully applicable (i.e., that have not been superseded in some way, such as by the New Testament’s teachings on diet and sacrifice), but are also counterintuitive in some way (i.e., that do not involve affirmatively hurting others or directly affronting God):